Rotarix vaccine is to replace RotaTeq vaccine from 1 July 2017

 - Only local council immunisation services will receive the RotaTeq vaccine stock after July until remaining stock is used.

-For expert clinical advice to assist in the switch from RotaTeq to Rotarix, click here to download the information document.
+For expert clinical advice to assist in the switch from RotaTeq to Rotarix, download the Australian Government Department of Health ATAGI advice on Rotarix® to replace RotaTeq® document.

 - Become familiar with the recommendations for the use of rotavirus vaccines during the brand switch period in Table 1 of the document.

 - Be familiar with Table 2.
 Potential scenarios and recommended response during RotaTeq to Rotarix switch period assuming you no longer have RotaTeq vaccine.

 - Read the evidence for vaccine effectiveness and safety of mixed or reduced dose schedules.